Stephanie Donovan

 What’s the best career advice you’ve ever received?

-The best career advice I ever received was to “fail fast, and then don’t make the mistake again.”
-I was fortunate to have leaders who gave me opportunities, challenges, and the freedom to take risks—knowing I might fail—but they emphasized learning quickly and adjusting.
-That guidance shaped how I lead: I encourage my teams to be bold, take calculated risks, and explore new frontiers, but to pivot quickly when something doesn’t work and avoid repeating mistakes.
-In fast-moving, technology-driven industries, this approach—grounded in responsibility and thoughtful guardrails—has been invaluable.
+The best career advice I ever received was to “do not be afraid to fail because innovation requires it."
+Learning that failing is part of growing is hard to accept; but when you fail, fail fast, correct and don't make the same mistake twice.
+I was fortunate to have leaders who gave me opportunities, challenges, and the freedom to take risks, knowing it might not work out; but they emphasized learning quickly and adjusting.
+That guidance shaped how I lead: I encourage my teams to be bold, take calculated risks, and explore new frontiers.
+In fast-moving, technology-driven industries, this approach, grounded in responsibility and thoughtful guardrails, has been invaluable.

 What advice would you give to young women entering your industry?

-My advice to young women entering the industry is simple: ask and be prepared.
-Don’t be afraid to reach out—ask for meetings, advice, or even just ten minutes of someone’s time—because opportunities often come to those who take the initiative.
+My advice to young women entering the industry is simple: be READY -- Researched, Early, Articulate, Driven and, most importantly, be You.
+Don’t be afraid to reach out, ask for that business, advice, or even just ten minutes of someone’s time, because opportunities come to those who take the initiative.
 Equally important is being prepared and punctual; know who you’re speaking with, come with thoughtful questions, and respect others’ time.
-These qualities—initiative, preparation, and reliability—can set you apart, regardless of experience or education, and open doors throughout your career.
+These qualities can set you apart, regardless of experience or education, and open doors throughout your career.

 What are the biggest challenges or opportunities in your field right now?